 For starters, I use a Camelbak.
 I really like the pack I have but it is small.
-Since I am a small lady, not a lot bigger than some children, this bag fits my frame comfortably.
+Since I am a small lady, it is not a lot bigger than some children’s packs.
+Although this bag fits my frame comfortably.
 I am for the most part a minimalist hiker and have learned to use the pockets in this bag to their capacity and I even hang things from the straps.
 This bag allows for me to take everything I need and a few supplies in the case of emergencies.
+I can also run my jacket behind my back straps and that works well for me, and amazingly can stuff my extra layers in one of the pockets.
+Sometimes my pack looks like it will burst at the seam but so far it hasn’t!!

 Water Bladder, Bottle, and LifeStraw

-I also like Collapsible Water Bottles and will take one of them instead if I am not worried about water availability.
+I also like Collapsible Water Bottles and sometimes take one of them for less weight.
 They come in all kinds of colors, prices, and various ways to fold up.
 This bottle also works great in my purse to refill at airports or wherever.
-Last year when we went to Greece we used these and did not buy any bottled water.
+In 2019 when we went to Greece we used these and did not buy any bottled water.
 I saved money and didn’t use plastic!!

 I love carabiners.
 These little guys are fantastic for hanging items on the side of my bag or on my straps.
 Since the bag is small, this helps me take more of what I need.
 I also like to put some things up front for easy access and therefore it works great to hang them on my straps.